Despite widow's tearful plea, judge grants bond to ex-cop who killed her husband - LI News Radio

 “While the family of Rayshard Brooks is disappointed that his killer was granted bond today, they understand that this is just one step in the long quest for justice for Rayshard,” the family’s attorneys, L. Chris Stewart and Justin Miller, said in a joint statement.

-Brooks’ death came amid seething tensions as protests over the killing of George Floyd at the hands of Minneapolis police broke out in Atlanta and in cities across the nation.
+Brooks’ death came amid seething tensions as protests over the death of George Floyd at the hands of Minneapolis police broke out in Atlanta and in cities across the nation.

-The Brooks shooting came just days after six Atlanta police officers were criminally charged after viral video caught them deploying stun guns on two black college students and dragging them from their car as a protest was occurring nearby.
+The shooting came just days after six Atlanta police officers were criminally charged after viral video caught them deploying stun guns on two Black college students and dragging them from their car as a protest was occurring nearby.

-Brooks was killed after a Wendy’s employee called police to complain that Brooks was passed out behind the wheel of a car in the drive-thru lane, according to police.
+Brooks was killed on June 12 after a Wendy’s employee called police to complain that Brooks was passed out behind the wheel of a car in the drive-thru lane, according to police.

 Officer Devin Brosnan was the first to arrive on the scene and knocked on Brooks’ window but could not wake him up.
 Body camera video showed Brosnan opening the door and shaking Brooks awake.